Ex-Mossad chief signals Israel behind Iran nuclear attacks

 “It doesn’t look like it used to look,” he added.

 Cohen did not directly claim the attacks, but his specificity offered the closest acknowledgement yet of an Israeli hand in the attacks.
-The interviewer, journalist Ilan Dayan, also seemingly offered a detailed description of how Israel snuck the explosives into Natanz’s underground halls that went unchallenged by Cohen.
+The interviewer, journalist Ilan Dayan, also seemingly offered a detailed description in a voiceover of how Israel snuck the explosives into Natanz’s underground halls.

 “The man who was responsible for these explosions, it becomes clear, made sure to supply to the Iranians the marble foundation on which the centrifuges are placed,” Dayan said.
-“As they install this table within the Natanz facility, they have no idea that it already includes an enormous amount of explosives.”
+“As they install this foundation within the Natanz facility, they have no idea that it already includes an enormous amount of explosives.”

 He also brought up the November killing of Mohsen Fakhrizadeh, an Iranian scientist who began Tehran’s military nuclear program decades ago.
 U.S. intelligence agencies and the International Atomic Energy Agency believe Iran abandoned that organized effort at seeking a nuclear weapon in 2003.
 Iran long has maintained its program is peaceful.

 While Cohen on camera doesn’t claim the killing, Dayan in the segment described Cohen as having “personally signed off on the entire campaign.”
+Dayan also described how a remotely operated machine gun fixed to a pickup truck killed Fakhrizadeh and later self-destructed.

-Cohen described an Israeli effort to dissuade Iranian scientists from taking part in the program, which had seen some abandoned their work after being warned, even indirect, by Israel.
-Asked by the interviewer if the scientists understood the implications of if they didn’t, Cohen said: “They see their friends.”
+Cohen described an Israeli effort to dissuade Iranian scientists from taking part in the program, which had seen some abandoned their work after being warned, even indirectly, by Israel.
+Asked by the interviewer if the scientists understood the implications if they didn’t stop, Cohen said: “They see their friends.”

+Media in Israel operate under a decades-old policy that requires journalists to clear stories involving security matters through military censors.
+That Cohen’s remarks apparently cleared the censors suggests Israel wanted to issue a new warning to Iran amid the Vienna nuclear negotiations.

 Iran has repeatedly complained about Israel’s attacks, with Iran’s ambassador to the IAEA Kazem Gharibabadi warning as recently as Thursday that the incidents “not only will be responded decisively, but also certainly leave no option for Iran but to reconsider its transparency measures and cooperation policy.”

 Iran’s mission to the United Nations did not immediately respond to a request for comment over the comments by Cohen, who was replaced by former operative David Barnea.
+Cohen in the interview acknowledged he might one day seek the prime minister’s office himself.

 Associated Press writer Karin Laub in Amman, Jordan, contributed to this report.